 Congressional Action.
-Although denying the \$100 million for the Conflict Response Funds, the House bill grants authority to the Administration to reprogram funds from other accounts, subject to congressional notification, for the same purposes as proposed for the Fund.
-In the Senate, the companion measure provides \$24 million for the Fund.
+Although denying the \$100 million for the Conflict Response Funds, the House bill granted authority to the Administration to reprogram funds from other accounts, subject to congressional notification, for the same purposes as proposed for the Fund.
+In the Senate, the companion measure provided \$24 million for the Fund.
 The reported bill had provided \$74 million, but an amendment by Senator Corzine transferred \$50 million to the FMF account for additional support for the African Union's mission in Sudan.
+The conference agreement, like the House, denies funding for the Conflict Response Fund.
+Conferees, however, ask the Administration to submit, prior to the FY2007 budget request, a more specific strategy for how the Office of the Coordinator for Reconstruction and Stabilization will coordinate United States government-wide efforts to respond to international post-conflict contingencies.